-Edexcel examination board will set the externally set assignment exam on the 1st February in the students' second year of studying Art, Craft and Design.
-Students will be given a twelveweek preparation period.
+Edexcel examination board will set the externally set assignment examination on 1st February in the students' second year of studying Art, Craft and Design.
+Students will be given a twelve week preparation period.
 They must submit one final piece unaided and produced under supervision in a period of 15 hours.
 They will need to produce preparatory work and should undertake investigative preparatory work in their work journals throughout the course.

-Assessment is completed in line with the Edexcel guidelines and is marked by the teachers in the Art department throughout the year and moderated by an external examiner.
+Assessment is completed in line with the Edexcel guidelines and is marked by the teachers in the Art Department throughout the year and moderated by an external examiner.